Code-Institute-Submissions/dirk-gently/README.md

 ## Features

 ### Existing Features
-- Concise descriptions of what the agency does allows users to find out quickly if it's the agency they need.
+- Concise description of the agency's services allows users to find out quickly if it's the agency they need.
 - Links in the header of each page allow users to navigate between the pages.
 - Social media links in the footer of each page allow users to visit the agency's profiles on Facebook, Google+, LinkedIn and Twitter.
 - The form on the Contact page allows users to send requests to the agency.

 ### Features Left to Implement
 - JavaScript can be used to make the form send emails.
 However, this is out of the scope of this project.
 - The social media icons do not currently link to any social media profiles.
+Creating fake profiles would violate the social media plaforms' terms of use.

 ## Technology Used

-This is a front-end only website, using HTML5 and CSS3.
+This is a front-end only website, built with HTML5 and CSS3.
 In addition, I used the following:

 - **[Balsamiq for Google Drive](https://balsamiq.com/)** was used to create wireframes.